mtravers/pacifica-incidents/doc/API.md

 ]
 ```
 ### /api/geos
-	Returns of the geocodes in the database, and the most recent incident for each geocode.
+	Returns of the geocodes in the database, and the most recent incident for each geocode, sorted by date of most recent incident at each geocode, in reverse order
 #### Parameters
 #####	count (integer)
 	Max number of records to return